Or “Teams that practice at 6am win games at 7pm.”

 “Everything is permissible but not everything is beneficial for me.”
 The Apostle Paul

-Now when Paul said that, I’m sure he wasn’t referring to what TV shows or movies were accepted to watch.
+Now when Paul said that, I’m sure he wasn’t referring to what TV shows or movies were acceptable to watch.
 Probably not, since they didn’t have TV and internet in those days.

 I originally wrote this post in 2006, but as my blog has grown, and it was buried in the archives, I thought it would be worth re-visiting (and re-editing).
 This past week after beginning a book by Mike Bickle called Growing in Prayer, I reached a point in one of the early chapters that basically said the same thing as I’m about to here, so it confirmed for me it would be worth recycling and updating this post.